docent-net/maciej.lasyk.info/pelican/content/2018/2018-12-12-python-pip-bad-interpreter.md

 bad interpreter: Permission denied
 ```

-Wow, where did it came from?
+Wow, where did it come from?

-This works perfectly (running this PIP command) from the CLI.
+This pip command works perfectly from the CLI.
 So why under
 Rundeck it fails?

 So I found out, that this is due to shebang length limitation.
 On Linux it just
 can't be longer than 128 characters ([see BINPRM_BUF_SIZE
 here](https://github.com/torvalds/linux/blob/master/include/uapi/linux/binfmts.h#L19)).

+And Rundeck changes this path a bit (this is due to job configuration I use).

 So as I didn't want to recompile my Kernel for that to make it work I simply
-made sure that the whole shebang will fit the 128 chars limit by shortening
+made sure that the whole shebang would fit the 128 chars limit by shortening
 the path mentioned in error above.

 There's also another way - one could create a wrapper script that would run